 DESIGN AND LOOKS

-When I unboxed the Coway Airmega 150, it was smaller than I expected.
+When I unboxed the Coway Airmega 150, it came out to be smaller than I had expected.
 Happens so many times that a product looks larger in pics than in reality.
 Funny thing is that Coway Airmega 150 doesn’t look like a typical air purifier.
 It may seem to be a ventilated rack if seen from only the front.
 I personally keep things simple in life, as then you can devote greater time to the important things.
 This time around Coway has taken simplicity way too far.
 And here I am talking about its raw looks which may not be liked by all.
 But, for me its kind of cute little device.